 Variant (Prinzmetal's) angina and microvascular (smallest vessels) angina are rare and can occur at rest without any underlying coronary artery disease.
 This angina is usually due to abnormal narrowing or relaxation (spasm) of the blood vessels, reducing blood flow to the heart.
 It is relieved by medicine.

 Causes of angina

 Atherosclerosis - a buildup of plaque around the artery wall - is the most common cause of angina.

 Angina is most frequently the result of underlying coronary artery disease.
-The coronary arteries supply the heart with oxygen rich blood.
+The coronary arteries supply the heart with oxygen-rich blood.
 When cholesterol aggregates on the artery wall and hard plaques form, the artery narrows.

-- Damage to the arteries from other factors (such as smoking and high levels of fat or sugar in the blood) can cause plaque to build up where the arteries are damaged.
+- Damage to the arteries from other factors (such as smoking and high levels of fat or sugar in the blood) can cause plaques to build up where the arteries are damaged.